 Our Lady of the Lake University is rich in architectural elegance, with breathtaking neo-gothic buildings serving the educational and spiritual needs of the community.
 In 1895, construction began on the main campus of Our Lady of the Lake College.
 With its red roof and two distinctive spires, the beloved Main Building was the first structure erected.
 The façade of the Main Building has become well-known throughout the city.
 The extraordinary Main Building captures the history of the birth, growth, and maturity of the university.
 Main Building, the 1895 structure, was designed in Victorian Gothic by James Wahrenberger, as were St. Ann's Hall in 1907 and Moye Hall in 1920.
 The Gothic Conventual Chapel was designed by Leo M. J. Dielmann in 1923.
 It is renowned for its spires, Italian marble altars, and German stained glass windows.

-Come enjoy your lunch in our lovely St. Anthony Courtyard, relax in the quiet comfort of the parlor, break bread around our kitchen table, take a stroll around the lake to feed the ducks, or admire some of the many art projects and exhibits featured throughout the year here in The Elliott House.
+Come enjoy your lunch in our lovely St. Anthony Courtyard, relax in the quiet comfort of the parlor, break bread around our kitchen table, or take a stroll around the lake to feed the ducks.
+All are welcome in the Division of Mission and Ministry.

-Facilities at the Center, including kitchen and reception area, may be used by students, staff and faculty during the time the Center is open and the Center employees are present.
-The full-service kitchen seats 6 comfortably, and seating in the Reception Area can accommodate 30-35 people.
+Facilities at the Center, including kitchen and reception area, may be used by students, staff and faculty during the time the House is open and Division staff are present.
+The full-service kitchen seats 6 comfortably, and seating in the Reception Area can accommodate 10-15 people.
 Those using the Elliott House facilities must sign a contract.
-Inquiries about scheduling the facilities during or after hours should be directed to Roxanna Chavez at 434-6711 ext.
+Inquiries about scheduling the facilities should be directed to Roxanna Chavez at 434-6711 ext.
 2193.